MySims Racing doesn't shatter kart-racing conventions, but it has a couple of fun new ideas that set it apart from the pack.

 - Crisp, vibrant visuals both in and out of races.

 With each game they star in, the cheerful little square people of the MySims world take another step away from their simulation roots.
 Being cute, mischievous mascotlike figures, it was only a matter of time before they ended up in karts armed with silly weapons.
 Their first foray into racing isn't going to knock Mario off his kart-racing throne, but MySims Racing is a solid kart racer with a few nice tricks that breathe life into a stale genre.

-MySims Racing offers three modes for your driving pleasure--Quick Race, Story, and multiplayer--but the Story mode is the star of this vehicle.
-Your created character is on a quest to bring the excitement of racing back to a dusty old town and restore it to glory when its fabled racing star disappears after losing a bet to the evil Morcubus.
-The narrative isn't groundbreaking, but it's a fun, lighthearted affair that adds some variety to the standard kart-racing formula.
+MySims Racing offers three modes for your driving pleasure--Quick Race, Story, and Multiplayer--but Story mode is the star of this vehicle.
+Your created character is on a quest to bring the excitement of racing back to the MySims world and foil the efforts of the evil Morcubus.
+The narrative is disjointed and is brought up infrequently, but it's lighthearted and adds some welcome variety to the standard kart-racing formula.

-The music and sound effects will be familiar to anyone who has played a MySims game before--collecting crystals and successfully completing events result in the same chimes and rings from previous games.
-The music is upbeat and out of the way, and the Sims frequently shout and jeer at each other in the gibberish Sim language.
+The music and sound effects will be familiar to anyone who has played a MySims game before; successfully completing events and collecting items result in the same chimes and rings from previous games.
+In a nice touch, the sounds of your tires change depending on the terrain, like the slap of wood when you go across a bridge or a soft grind when you race through the sand.
+The music is upbeat, and the sims frequently shout and jeer at each other in the gibberish sim language.

-The lack of online play takes some of the air out of this racer's tires, but MySims Racing is a worthy entry in the MySims franchise and a pretty good kart racer too.
-If you've grown tired of driving as the sibling plumbers or if you like the idea of a kart racer with a story and lots of customization, this one is worth taking for a spin.
+The tedium of the favors (which feel more like chores) in town drags down the pace of what is otherwise a generally solid kart racer.
+If you've grown tired of driving as the sibling plumbers, or if you're just looking for a kart racer with a little more story and customization, this one is worth taking for a spin.